dougtechdude/dougies_site/_posts/2019-04-06-daisy-my-new-puppy.markdown

 Thanks for reading, I really appreciate it! :blush:

 I'm not asking for any donations for Daisy or her care.
 But would ask, if you've made it this far in the post could you post a picture of your favorite companion?
 This would help making me feel a lot better, and hopeful for Daisy's future.
+Thank you. :heart:

 ***